Offering Help in English: Native Speakers’ Ways

 General English Expressions to Offer Help

-When you don’t specifically know what sort of help someone needs, you can use some general expressions to ask them if they need any help.
-However, if they share their needs, you can certainly try to know their specific needs.
+When you don’t specifically know what sort of help someone needs, you can use general expressions to ask them if they need help.
+However, if they share their needs, you can try to know them.

 Offering Help in Formal Situations